braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/workflow_automation/zapier.md

 ### Step 5: Create a Braze campaign

-Once you've successfully set up your zap, you can customize your Braze campaigns or Canvases with Wordpress data by using Liquid formatting to display the information in your messages.
+Once you've successfully set up your zap, you can customize your Braze campaigns or Canvases with WordPress data by using Liquid formatting to display the information in your messages.

 [0]: {{site.baseurl}}/api/basics/#api-definitions
 [1]: https://zapier.com/